jeshraghian/snntorch/docs/tutorials/tutorial_6.rst

                         snn.Leaky(beta=beta, spike_grad=spike_grad, init_hidden=True, output=True)
                         ).to(device)

-The ``init_hidden`` argument in ``snn.Leaky`` initializes the hidden states of the neuron (here, membrane potential).
-This takes place in the background and is created as an instance variable.
-If ``init_hidden`` is activated, then the membrane potential will not be explicitly returned to the user, ensuring that only the output spikes are sequentially passed along the layers wrapped in ``nn.Sequential``.
+The ``init_hidden`` argument initializes the hidden states of the neuron (here, membrane potential).
+This takes place in the background as an instance variable.
+If ``init_hidden`` is activated, the membrane potential is not explicitly returned to the user, ensuring only the output spikes are sequentially passed through the layers wrapped in ``nn.Sequential``.

-To train a model using the final layer’s membrane potential, set the argument ``output=True`` which enables the final layer to return both the spike and membrane potential response of the neuron.
+To train a model using the final layer's membrane potential, set the argument ``output=True``.
+This enables the final layer to return both the spike and membrane potential response of the neuron.

 2.3 Forward-Pass
 ~~~~~~~~~~~~~~~~~~~~